pomm-project/Foundation/README.md

     ;
 ```

-The prepared query query manager stores prepared statements and re-use them when needed.
+The prepared query manager stores prepared statements and re-uses them when needed.

 ## Session builder